kobaska/cocktail-menu-builder/README.md

 ### Deployment

 Below commands will only build/test/deploy the affected projects.
-If you are running this first time, automatically it will running all the projects
+If you are running this first time, add `:all` suffix to these commands e.g. `npm run test:all`

 1. Lint affected projects
    `npm run lint`